camsong/You-Dont-Need-jQuery/README.md

 - [3.4](#3.4) <a name='3.4'></a> Append

-  append child element after the last child of parent element
+  Append child element after the last child of parent element

   ```js
   // jQuery